 Formed.
 Did some incredibly divisive early shows, including our debut hour at the Camden Fringe.

 Broadway Baby gave it one star, but RemoteGoat gave it the full five!
-RemoteGoat have since deleted that review and removed the responsible reviewer from their staff.
-Quite right too, it wasn’t a five star show.
-Probably not a one though.
-More or less a three.
-Good for a university troupe.
-Still use the five on posters.
+RemoteGoat have since deleted that review and removed the offending reviewer from their staff.
+Quite right too.

 Early 2013 – Chest of Things